When you're researching travel insurance it's important not to focus on the price alone.

 If you’re unclear about anything give the insurance provider a call before you purchase a policy.

-It’s crucial to get in touch with your insurer straight away – especially for medical emergencies.
+It’s always best to get in touch with your insurer straight away – especially for medical emergencies.

 There are a few things you can do to make it easier for you and your travel insurer before you submit a claim.